 Minimum balances help protect the network from spam account creation.
 You can create an account by funding it with at least 1 lumen.
 Each new held asset (trustline) requires an additional 0.5 lumen reserve.
 To add three different assets to an account, a user must have at least 2.5 lumens: 1 XLM account reserve + (0.5 XLM asset reserve * 3 assets) = 2.5 total reserve.

-If you are having issues sending a transaction from your Ledger, please make sure that your Ledger and the Stellar app on the device is up to date.
+If you are having issues sending a transaction from your Ledger, please make sure that your Ledger wallet app and the Ledger Stellar network app on your hardware wallet are up to date.
 Also, consider sending the transaction in a different browser.

 Scams are an unfortunate outgrowth of any industry involving money, including crypto.
 The Stellar Development Foundation team hates to see anyone in the Stellar community targeted or hurt by scams.
 We have a full-length security guide we highly encourage you to read, but the abbreviated version is below.